|

 (Speaking to the

-can have a brain.
-That’s a mediocre commodity that’s common to
+have a brain, Scarecrow.
+That’s a very common thing to all

 as King AZ - I confer on you this honorary degree!